Top 5 lifestyle changes to improve your cholesterol

 High cholesterol increases your risk of heart disease and heart attacks.
-You can reduce cholesterol with medications, but if you'd rather make lifestyle changes to reduce cholesterol, you can try these five healthy lifestyle changes.
-If you're already taking medications, these changes can also improve their cholesterol-lowering effect.
+Medications can help improve your cholesterol.
+But if you'd rather first make lifestyle changes to improve your cholesterol, try these five healthy changes.

-2. Eat heart-healthy foods
+1. Eat heart-healthy foods

-Even if you have years of unhealthy eating under your belt, making a few changes in your diet can reduce cholesterol and improve your heart health.
+A few changes in your diet can reduce cholesterol and improve your heart health:

-3. Exercise on most days of the week and increase your physical activity
+2. Exercise on most days of the week and increase your physical activity

 - Taking a brisk daily walk during your lunch hour